 To develop your discovery journey, you need to create specific checklists and make sure that your users accomplish all their onboarding tasks in the correct order as quickly as possible.

-Users need to see they’re making progress and be motivated to continue by knowing what goals they’re going to achieve.
+Users need to see their progress and be motivated to continue by knowing what goals they will achieve.

-There are some key actions that are connected to specific “aha (or lightbulb) moments”.
+Some key actions are connected to specific “aha (or lightbulb) moments”.
 You need to steer users to perform such actions by creating an efficient user flow that provides them with all the tools to achieve some quick wins.

 Even though interactive onboarding checklists and walkthroughs allow users to become self-sufficient in a much shorter time, platforms like Quora, Google Suite, or Gusto provide good examples of non-interactive checklists that show users exactly what they need to do to use the platform or application.